Eared quetzal: Breeding

-The breeding season is from June to October; in some cases, in the Northern distribution, it has been seen to breed earlier, from April to October.
-In their Southern distribution, there is rare nonbreeding.
-The Eared Quetzal is present in the southern distribution only from October to late March.
+The breeding season is from April to October, possibly starting earlier, as a young bird with an incompletely ossified skull has been found in mid April.

 Food and feeding

-Eared quetzals feed on insects, small vertebrates, and fruit, including the warty red fruits of madrone trees.
+Eared quetzals feed on insects, small vertebrates, and fruit, including the warty red fruit of madrone trees.
 Caterpillars, moths, katydids, cicadas, small lizards, and other prey are fed to the young.
 Like other trogons, eared quetzals often pluck prey and fruit while hovering.

 Members of this species have been observed to exhibit aversion to large areas of conspicuous color on and near human observers (negative chromotropic responses), including white, red, orange, and blue.
 This suggests that the species-confidence hypothesis, which states that birds tend to be attracted to colors that match those found in their species and repelled by colors not found in their species, does not apply to eared quetzals.

+Status

+Previously thought to be rare, a dedicated year-long survey in Mexico in 1995 recorded the species at 55 sites, with the bird common in suitable habitat, and little affected by logging.
+The first breeding record in the United States was in southern Arizona in 1991.